 The format for the event is much like that of a spelling or geography bee.
 During the event, a team will be called and given a random question on local history.
 All questions will have a short-answer format.
 Teams will have 15 seconds to confer, after which one member from the team will give the team's answer.
 Teams have the opportunity to pass on one question during the competition.
 If the team elects to pass the question they will then immediately receive the next question.
 If the answer is correct, the team returns to their seats and awaits its next turn.
 The contest features a double-elimination format; two wrong answers and a team is eliminated from play.
 Judges knowledgeable on local history matters will provide final decisions on acceptable answers.

 Teams are made up of four contestants and should have an adult who can act as coach.
 A coach may be a teacher, parent, pastor or anyone who is willing to take on the responsibility of keeping you and your fellow team members enthused, quizzing you before the event and getting everyone to the event on time.
 Coaches may manage more than one team if needed.
-Participation is open to students attending any public or private high school in the four-county area.
+Participation is open to students attending any public, private, or homeschool high school (or equivalent) in the four-county area.
 In addition, contestants are welcome to form their own teams independent of school sponsorship.
 Home-schoolers, church groups, scouts or other youth organizations are also welcome to participate.